 Writing a CV can be frustrating.
-You know you could do the job you’re applying to but, how do you write a CV that convinces the Hiring Manager of that?
-There is a minefield of information out there of what you should and shouldn’t do, that it can leave you even more clueless than when you first started.
+You know you could do the job you’re applying to, but how do you write a CV that convinces the Hiring Manager of that?
+There is a minefield of information out there about what you should and shouldn’t do, so much so that it can leave you even more clueless than when you first started.

 Read on for our CV tips!

 Every CV should be a bespoke document for the specific role you are applying for.
 It’s vital that you know what the top 3-4 identifiers your client is looking for and highlight these at the top of your CV. – Graham Walker, Country Director, Australia

 What personal information should be on a CV?

 Make sure your contact details are on there, such as your email address and phone number.
 We recommend keeping your personal information quite brief on your CV – you don’t need to go into too much detail and don’t worry about attaching a photo to your CV.

 No Photo – it’s not necessary and is irrelevant to the application and let’s face it – it is out of date as soon as you add it.” – Jacqui Barratt, CEO.

 Read our article on Why a photo on your CV may not be the best idea.